Life As an Elementary and Secondary School Education Administrator

 - Special Education Superintendent

-Are There Job Opportunities for Elementary and Secondary School Education Administrators?
+Is There Job Demand for Elementary and Secondary School Education Administrators?

-There were about 251,300 jobs for Elementary and Secondary School Education Administrator in 2016 (in the United States).
+In 2016, there was an estimated number of 251,300 jobs in the United States for Elementary and Secondary School Education Administrator.
 New jobs are being produced at a rate of 7.9% which is above the national average.
 The Bureau of Labor Statistics predicts 19,800 new jobs for Elementary and Secondary School Education Administrator by 2026.
 Due to new job openings and attrition, there will be an average of 21,200 job openings in this field each year.

 The states with the most job growth for Elementary & Secondary School Education Administrator are Utah, Nevada, and Texas.
 Watch out if you plan on working in Connecticut, Vermont, or Maine.
 These states have the worst job growth for this type of profession.

-What is the Average Salary of an Elementary & Secondary School Education Administrator
+How Much Does an Elementary & Secondary School Education Administrator Make?

 Elementary and Secondary School Education Administrators who work in Connecticut, New Jersey, or New York, make the highest salaries.